nturley/intro2vivado/README.md

 ![rtl schematic](rtl_schematic.png)

 In this schematic, you can see there is a register, an adder, and a comparator.
 The register and adder will just continuously count up to a 100 million and then rollover and do it again.
 The comparator will shine the LED if the register is greater than than 50 million.
-The comparator and adder are combinational component and obviously the counter is a register.
+The comparator and adder are combinational component and the counter is a register.

 I'll break down each of the bits of the VHDL:
 ```vhdl